djessich/cookbook-pyload/TESTING.md

 ## Rakefile

 The cookbook contains a Rakefile which includes a number of tasks, each of which can be ran individually, or in groups.
-Typing "rake" by itself will perform the default checks: style checks (Rubocop and Foodcritic), unit tests (Chefspec) and integration tests (Kitchen).
+Typing *rake* by itself will perform the default checks: style checks (Rubocop/Cookstyle and Foodcritic), unit tests (Chefspec) and integration tests (Kitchen).
 To see a complete list of available tasks run `rake -T`

 ```
 $ chef exec rake -T